Effectful Mealy Machines: Effectful Machines

-\subsection{Bisimilarity of effectful machines}
+\subsection{Bisimilarity of Effectful Machines}

-\MachineHomomorphisms{} lead us to define \emph{bisimilarity of effectful machines}: the equivalence relation $(≡)$ that equates two \effectfulMachines{} if there exists a path of homomorphisms translating between them.
-In the next section, we prove that bisimilarity of effectful machines $(≡)$ coincides with \emph{coalgebraic bisimilarity}~\cite{rutten2000universal} in well-behaved categories (\Cref{th:coalgebraic-bisimulation}).
+\kl{Machine homomorphisms} may be seen as witnesses for the simulation of the first machine into the second: the initial state is translated to the initial state of the second machine, and transitions are shown to coincide.
+As such, \kl{machine homomorphisms} are instrumental in defining \emph{bisimilarity of effectful machines}: bisimilarity will be the minimal equivalence relation $(\equiv)$ that equates two \kl{effectful machines} if there exists a path of homomorphisms translating between them.
+In the next section, we prove that this \kl{bisimilarity} of \kl{effectful machines} $(\equiv)$ coincides with \emph{coalgebraic bisimilarity}~\cite{rutten2000universal} in well-behaved categories (\Cref{th:coalgebraic-bisimulation}).